PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What are you going to do?"

 "What am I going to do?"
 Boltac thought hard.
-Set his jaw, narrowed his eyes and then fell dead asleep.
+Set his jaw, narrowed his eyes and then fell dead asleep on his feet.
+He didn't even wake up when he hit the floor.

-# 11
+# 11 -- Why Would Anybody Want to be a Merchant?

-When Boltac awoke, he was in his bed with bright light streaming in through his window.
+When Boltac awoke, he found himself in his bed.
+Bright light streamed in through the window and he was, inexplicably, alive.
 He returned to consciousness slowly and from a great distance.
 At first he couldn't remember how he had gotten here, or what had happened.
 Then, as the memory of it flooded back, he became fearful.
-Unable to separate fantastic dream from terrible reality, he flung back the covers.
+Unable, at first, to separate fantastic dream from terrible reality, he flung back the covers.
 His leg was straight.
 His shirt was ripped, but the skin underneath was perfect and unscarred.
 That really had been a *magic* potion.
 Hell of a way to find out.

 He got out of bed and stretched.
 Then he went downstairs.

-At the foot of the narrow stairs, he found Relan asleep in a pile of cloaks.
-Even in his sleep he clutched the sword the Boltac had given him.
-Boltac nudged him with his boot and jumped back.
+At the foot of the narrow stairs, he found the Farm Boy asleep in a pile of cloaks.
+Even in his sleep he clutched the sword Boltac had given him.
+When Boltac nudged him with his boot the lad jumped back.

-"Ahh!" screamed Relan awaking with a start.
-When he that it was Boltac  he said, "I was standing guard.
+"Ahh!" screamed the Farm Boy, awaking with a start.
+When he saw that it was Boltac he said, "I was standing guard.
 In case those things came back."

 "No kid, that's sleeping guard."
 Boltac softened a little, "But, uh, I appreciate it."
 Boltac stepped over the boy and brought out a loaf of thick black bread and some butter.
 "C'mon, breakfast."

-They ate in silence for a while.
+They ate in silence for a time.
+Finally Boltac asked, "Do you have a name?"

+"In my village, they call me Relan."

+"En-henh," said Boltac, "I thank you Relan.
+You saved my life."

 Relan asked, "What were those things?"

 "Evidently, what you killed was an Orc."